foksurek/TableSpot/README.md

 [![wakatime](https://wakatime.com/badge/github/foksurek/TableSpot.svg)](https://wakatime.com/badge/github/foksurek/TableSpot)
 [![100 - COMMITOW](https://img.shields.io/badge/100-COMMITOW-2ea44f)](https://100commitow.pl/)

+Unfortunately, through various fortuitous events, I was unable to make it.
+Thanks to everyone for their help and motivation.

+I will finish it one day

 # TableSpot

 TableSpot is a prototype web application designed to assist restaurants in managing their menus, tables, and reservations.
 It enables customers to easily browse menus, select available tables, and make reservations online.